Lexicon (company)

 Lexicon is an American company that engineers, manufactures, and markets audio equipment as a brand of Harman International Industries.
 The company was founded in 1971 with headquarters in Waltham, Massachusetts, and offices in Salt Lake City, Utah.
 It was acquired by Harman in 1993.

 Lexicon traces its history to the 1969 founding of American Data Sciences by MIT professor Dr. Francis F. Lee and engineer Chuck Bagnaschi, developers of digital audio devices for medical heart monitoring.

+History

+In 1971, Francis F. Lee founded the Lexicon company, based in Waltham, Massachusetts.
+The company was purchased by Harman in 1993.

-The company is widely known for the design and development of the multi-speaker audio system for the Rolls-Royce Phantom, as well as the Hyundai Genesis, Hyundai Equus, and the Kia K900.
+The company is widely known for the design and development of the multi-speaker audio system for the Rolls-Royce Phantom, as well as the Hyundai Equus and the Kia K900.

 Professional audio equipment

 Digital delay systems

 Lexicon is sometimes credited as the inventor of commercial digital delay products.
 The first product to market was the popular Gotham Delta T-101 delay in 1971, followed by the Delta T-102, the first product to bear the Lexicon name, in 1972.